Administrative support: Ms Elly Cheung

 Honorary Consultant, Department of Paediatrics, Prince of Wales Hospital

-Honorary Consultant, Department of Paediatrics and Adolescent Medicine, Hong Kong Children Hospital
+Honorary Consultant, Department of Paediatrics and Adolescent Medicine, Hong Kong Children's Hospital

 Editorial Board Member, Hong Kong Journal of Paediatrics